 Plant wildflowers to attract bees to your garden!

 Bees are BIG fans of bright, sweet-smelling, bell-like or open-petalled flowers, so naturally, planting these will attract more bees to your garden.
 We’ve made a list of 10 of bees' favourite wildflowers so you know what to plant, or alternatively, you can try out our Bees Please mix brimming with wildflowers that bees can’t get enough of.
-If you’d like to know how to plant wildflowers for wildlife or more information on how to attract bees to your garden, you can find out more here.
+If you’d like to know how to plant wildflowers for wildlife or more information on how to attract bees to your garden, you can find out more in our guide on how to attract wildlife to your garden.